 Our members have made public commitments to sourcing seafood, including tuna from the Eastern Pacific Ocean, responsibly.
-As one of the decision-makers of these fisheries, we are calling on you to take the following actions and show leadership.
+As the decision-makers of these fisheries, we are calling on you to take the following actions.
 We need your support to improve the sustainability of these fisheries.